Department of International Health & Sustainable Development

 - Service: mobilize our expertise and engage with communities and institutions at home and abroad to advance the goals of our professions and institutions towards health equity and social justice.

-- Advocacy: advocate for evidence-based policies to accelerate progress towards health equity, promote social justice, and support the sustainable development of communities around the world.
+- Advocacy: advocate for evidence-based policies and programs to accelerate progress towards health equity, promote social justice, and support the sustainable development of communities around the world.

 About International Health and Sustainable Development (IHSD)